sanskrit/raw_etexts_english/blogs/manasataramgini/2009-04-11_a-nrisimha-for-obtaining-siddhi-s.md

 +++
-title = "A nR^isiMha for obtainingxa0siddhi-s"
+title = "A nR^isiMha for obtaining siddhi-s"

 +++
 R1’s father had been lead by a descendant of the famous medieval